mithi/robotics-blog/content/blog/bossy/05-multiplexer-test.md

 void loop(){

-  // Read and distplay values at channel 0 and channel 15
+  // Read and display values at channel 0 and channel 15
   //for mux 1 and mux 2 every 1 second

   enable_mux1();